Berkeley Lab has an opening for an Electrical Inspector in the Facilities Division as part of the Code Compliance Program.

-Develop, file and complete all pre-concealment, witness testing and final inspection reports.
+- Complete and file all pre-concealment, witness testing, and final inspection reports.

-Provide site inspections to assure full code and contract specification compliance with final signoff affidavit.
-Ensure work complies with applicable Berkeley Lab, Federal, Department of Energy (DOE), State of California, NFPA, industry design standards, codes, regulations, orders, and directives.
+- Ensure work complies with applicable LBNL, Federal, Department of Energy (DOE), State of California, NFPA, industry design standards, codes, regulations, orders, and directives.

-Maintain inspection reports and record according to IAHJ program electronic database document filing system for all inspection and witness testing reporting per matrix/contract documents and Berkeley Lab specifications.
+- Maintain inspection reports and records according to the IAHJ program electronic database filing system requirements for all inspection and witness testing reports per matrix/contract documents and LBNL specifications.